Brobin/data-modeling/readme.md

 `python program.py load`

-After this command, the program will populate the `users` and `messages` directories with the organized files.
+After this command, the program will create the `users` and `messages` directories and populate them with the organized files.
 Now we are ready to run some queries against the flat file system.

 ### Running the queries